Abarim Publications' online Biblical Greek Dictionary

 The most remarkable conjunction of these two words petra and petros is in the famous scene of Matthew 16:13-20.
-In Matthew 16:18 Jesus asks the disciples what they think of Him.
+In Matthew 16:18 Jesus asks the disciples what they think of him.
 The men rattle off a list of heroes but only Peter submits that Jesus is the Son of the Living God.
 Jesus responds by saying that he couldn't have obtained that insight from any human teacher, or even have figured it out by himself, but that it was given to him by God.

-And then He says to Peter: You are petros (a small wobbly and easily movable stone), but on that petra (the unmovable faith that is not from man but from God) I'm going to build my church.
+And then Jesus says to Peter: You are petros (a small wobbly and easily movable stone), but on that petra (the unmovable faith that is not from man but from God) I'm going to build my church.